ejthomas/seeyoul8r/README.md

 ```
 java -jar target/seeyoul8r-<version>.jar
 ```
 The on-screen buttons should be used to input the desired calculation.
 The input is evaluated when the "=" button is clicked.
 The "CLEAR" button clears the input and output ready for the next calculation.
+The "ANS" button copies the last evaluated answer to the input field.

-Currently, the calculator only supports inputs with one mathematical operation, and is limited to integer (whole-number) calculations.
+Currently, the calculator observes order of operations for addition, subtraction, multiplication and division, but does not include support for brackets or exponentiation, and is limited to integer (whole-number) calculations.

 # Contribute